PureVPN Vs VyprVPN Comparison 2022

-The Hong Kong based provider offers 2,000+ servers in 140+ countries around the world.
-This also makes it the only VPN to support that many countries in the marketplace.
+The British Virgin Islands-based provider offers 6500+ servers in 78 countries around the world.
+This also makes it the only VPN to support many countries in the marketplace.

 As such, it is not that difficult to determine a winner among the two in this aspect.
-VyprVPN needs to increase its server count massively to compete with PureVPN.
+VyprVPN is the better choice to go for.

 To get a better idea about the performance of PureVPN and VyprVPN, I decided to conduct an in-depth speed analysis.
 The process involved testing different servers for all internet-related activities.